Bridges Across Cultures

 - A cover letter listing name (last, first), academic affiliation, title of the paper, telephone number, address & email

 Please send submissions to H.J.
-Manzari at firstname.lastname@example.org (Mention area of your paper in the subject line) Reading time for papers is limited to 20 minutes.
+Manzari at email@example.com (mention area of your paper in the subject line).
+Reading time for papers is limited to 20 minutes.
+All papers MUST be in English.
 The deadline for submissions is Feb.
 1, 2015.

 Malin Isaksson, Ph.D., is an assistant professor of French at Umeå University, Sweden.
 Her research interests in reception studies, intertextuality, gender theory, and participatory culture have merged in research projects focusing on online-published fan fiction; narratives taking an existing fiction as their starting point.
 She is the co-author of Fanged Fan Fiction: Variations on Twilight, True Blood and the Vampire Diaries, with Maria Lindgren Leavenworth.
 Isaksson has also published on the reception of two controversial contemporary French authors: Marie Darrieussecq and Virginie Despentes.